jatinbohra/jatinbohra/README.md

 # 💫 About Me:
 My name is Jatin Bohra.
-I completed my master's from Parul <br>University, and currently I'm working as a freelance website<br>developer.
-My skills are HTML5, CSS3, JavaScript, PHP, Bootstrap, <br>Bulma, MySQL, Python, C language, MS Office, video, and photo <br>editing.
-Also, I'm part-time social party for "Varsha Chhaya" NGO.<br>I published my first research paper, named "SWARM-BOT: AN <br>EXPERIMENT IN SWARM ROBOTICS", and I love to do coding<br>because coding is my life.
+I completed my master's degree at Parul University, and I am currently working as a freelance website developer.
+My skills are HTML5, CSS3, JavaScript, PHP, Bootstrap, Bulma, MySQL, Python, C language, MS Office, video, and photo editing.
+Additionally, I'm a part-time social worker for the "Varsha Chhaya" NGO.
+I published my first research paper, named "SWARM-BOT: AN EXPERIMENT IN SWARM ROBOTICS", and I love to do coding because coding is my life.

 ## 🌐 Socials: